Cataract: Genetics

 The genetic component is strong in the development of cataracts, most commonly through mechanisms that protect and maintain the lens.
 The presence of cataracts in childhood or early life can occasionally be due to a particular syndrome.
 Examples of chromosome abnormalities associated with cataracts include 1q21.1 deletion syndrome, cri-du-chat syndrome, Down syndrome, Patau's syndrome, trisomy 18 (Edward's syndrome), and Turner's syndrome, and in the case of neurofibromatosis type 2, juvenile cataract on one or both sides may be noted.
 Examples of single-gene disorder include Alport's syndrome, Conradi's syndrome, cerebrotendineous xanthomatosis, myotonic dystrophy, and oculocerebrorenal syndrome or Lowe syndrome.

 Skin diseases

 The skin and the lens have the same embryological origin and so can be affected by similar diseases.
 Those with atopic dermatitis and eczema occasionally develop shield ulcer cataracts.
 Ichthyosis is an autosomal recessive disorder associated with cuneiform cataracts and nuclear sclerosis.
 Basal-cell nevus and pemphigus have similar associations.

 Smoking and alcohol

 Cigarette smoking has been shown to increase the risk of age-related cataract and nuclear cataract.
 Evidence is conflicting over the effect of alcohol.
-Some surveys have shown a link, but others which followed people over longer terms have not.
+Some surveys have shown a link, but others that followed people over longer terms have not.

 Inadequate vitamin C

 Low vitamin C intake and serum levels have been associated with greater cataract rates.
-However, use of supplements of vitamin C has not demonstrated benefit.
+However use of supplements of vitamin C has not demonstrated benefit.